Seven Tips to Speed Up Play

 If it’s lost, it’s lost

 I realise that your brand-new Titleist ProV1 wasn’t cheap (believe me, I empathise with you), but when your five minutes is up, it’s up.
-Declare it lost and move on.
+Admit that it’s lost and move on.
 (You DID play a provisional back on the tee, right?)

 Always think ahead